Country, Blues and Folk Traditions

 I met Ben Wendel and we hit it off well.
 He listened to about 20 of my songs and we selected the ones for the CD.
 Rehearsals at Local 47 were really fun for me because I had never heard any of my songs with anyone playing except me.
 The songs are like my little children and I could see them developing before my eyes (and my ears) under the direction of Ben and the skills of Tim, Nate, Billy, and later Greg, Nels, and Julia.
 Recording at Capitol Records in Hollywood was an experience to remember for me.
 As we neared the end of the recording sessions, I experienced this strange desire to write new songs.
 It was as if this first group of songs was going out the door and a new batch needed to be created. – Darryl Holter

-Darryl continues to record having recently released his album, Roots & Branches in 2018.
+Darryl continues to record having recently released his new Roots & Branches album in 2018.